danielh71/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?

-the first } provides closure to the function() and the second } provides closure to the function personalDice - each {} indicates a function where the open { defines the function and the closing } closes that function out which can be called upon by the other functions.
+closure in this code is the newly created function within the parent function of personalDice - Closure is a function inside another function and the double set of {} indicates there are two seperate functions here.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?